targetDART/targetdart.github.io/_posts/2023-02-01-Kickoff-Meeting.md

 title: "Kickoff Meeting"
 ---

-The the first and second February of 2023 the kickoff meeting in Garchingen with all members took place.
+On February 1 and 2, 2023, the kickoff meeting in Garching took place together with all members at that time.

 ## TBD.